recluzegeek/automatic-enigma/Web Development/mongoose.md

 ### Insert Many &mdash; Insertion with Mongoose

 - In Mongoose, the `insertMany` method is used for bulk insertion of documents into a MongoDB collection.
 It allows the insertion of an array of documents in a single operation, which can be more efficient than inserting them one by one.
-- Assuming you have a Mongoose model for a "movies" collection with the following schema:
+- Assuming a Mongoose model is present for a "movies" collection with the following schema:

     ```js
     const movieSchema = new mongoose.Schema({